Let’s build an Open Science MOOC and change the world!

 Each module will comprise a complete range of resources including videos, research articles, dummy datasets and code, as well as ‘homework’ tasks to complete as individuals.
 Because you don’t learn how to do Open Science by reading; you learn by doing it.

 At the present, the project is in the early development stages.
 The course outline has been drafted, and the structure for content for each is being fleshed out.
 The project currently receives zero funding, and is driven entirely by volunteer efforts contributed by the global community.
 The MOOC will be hosted through Moodle, and we have currently obtained a hosting platform for the site.
-We have also put in a small grant for an artist to assist with illustrating the MOOC.
+We are currently looking for small grants for an artist to assist with illustrating the MOOC, as well as with general development.
 All of this is visible in the Google Drive folder.
 Communications occurs via Slack, and we are in the process of establishing a Steering Committee.